Configuring Alluxio with Azure Blob Store

 conf/alluxio-site.properties to include:

-Next, specify credentials for the Azure account of the root mount point by adding the following properties in
+Next, specify credentials for the Azure account of the root mount point by adding the following

 After these changes, Alluxio should be configured to work with Azure Blob Store as its under storage system, and you can run Alluxio locally with it.

 Running Alluxio Locally with Azure Blob Store